dfinity/ic-observability-stack/README.md

 Once your system is prepared, configure where the playbooks will operate.
-The following command will run wizard will let you decide whether you'll use a preexisting machine you can SSH into, or create a locally-provisoned virtual machine using Vagrant and VirtualBox.
+The following command will run wizard will let you decide whether you'll use a preexisting machine you can SSH into, or create a locally-provisoned virtual machine using Vagrant and VirtualBox (the default).
 Run:

 ```sh
 python3 configure.py